SangJunBak/shopify-f21/README.md

 * Nominations are saved via localStorage
 * IMDB links on each movie/nomination
 * Loading and error states (type and enter "he" in the search bar.
 Also each loading image will have a placeholder)
+* If no nominations have been added, the nominations drawer is closed, and a user nominates the movie, the drawer will slide open and it will auto-scroll to the movie you just added

 ## More about caching